 Chicago –(ENEWSPF)—October 17, 2017

-Joining Madigan in filing today’s lawsuit are the attorneys general from: California, Hawaii, Iowa, Maryland, Massachusetts, New York, Oregon, Washington and the District of Columbia.
+Joining Madigan in filing the brief were the attorneys general of: California, Connecticut, Delaware, Hawaii, Iowa, Maryland, Massachusetts, New Mexico, New York, Oregon, Pennsylvania, Vermont, Rhode Island and Washington, D.C.

 A copy of the brief can be found here.